 For three years I kept my faith that relief had to be just around the corner, but my disappointment is now as chronic as my pain.
 Hope has become a distraction.
 I’ve been like a blind man waiting for my sight to return instead of learning braille.
 It’s acceptance time.

 Pain and suffering have driven me into hiding

 I want my friends and colleagues to know why I have become even more of a recluse.
 It’s not just natural writerly introversion anymore.

-The pain is the icing on top of a scorching seven-year run of grim bad luck and stress, and together they are the explanation for a lot of sad lameness.
+The pain is the icing on top of a scorching seven-year run of grim bad luck and stress, which began with being harassed out of my career in massage therapy.
+This is the explanation for a lot of sad lameness.
 It’s why I barely know most of my best friends’ kids, why I haven’t finished the last 5% of my bachelor’s degree, and why I’ve become one of those irritating people who answers every invitation with a “maybe” and bails on half the things I commit to.
 I never know what I’m going to be able to cope with on a given day until it’s right in front of me.

 This is also why my wife continues to travel alone every year.2 She has less of a husband thanks to this.

 Mostly widespread soreness and joint pain like the early stages of the flu, a parade of agonizing hot spots that are always on the verge of breaking my spirit, and a lot of sickly fatigue.
 All of which is easily provoked by exercise.

 But there’s more and weirder.
 I have many stranger pains: pulses of stabbing chest pain, electric shocks in my face and jaw, a shoulder emergency last year that kept me awake for three days.
 And thunderclap headaches (just as bad as they sound).
 And the much milder but 8-week-long headache that shat on the end of 2017.
 Weirdest of all?
 My armpits get sore, about once a month for three years now, sometimes so bad that I can’t let my arms hang by my sides.